-Figure 37.
+Figure 34.
 Applications Diagram

-COMMUNICATING WITH THE ADM1062 CONFIGURATION DOWNLOAD AT POWER-UP
+COMMUNICATING WITH THE ADM1166

+CONFIGURATION DOWNLOAD AT POWER-UP

-The configuration of the ADM1062 (undervoltage/overvoltage thresholds, glitch filter timeouts, PDO configurations, and so on) is dictated by the contents of the RAM.
-The RAM comprises digital latches that are local to each of the functions on the device.
-The latches are double-buffered and have two identical latches, Latch A and Latch B. Therefore, when an update to a function occurs, the contents of Latch A are updated first, and then the contents of Latch B are updated with identical data.
+The configuration of the ADM1166 (undervoltage/overvoltage thresholds, glitch filter timeouts, and PDO configurations) is dictated by the contents of the RAM.
+The RAM comprises digital latches that are local to each function on the device.
+The latches are double buffered and have two identical latches, Latch A and Latch B. Therefore, when an update to a function occurs, the contents of Latch A are updated first, and then the contents of Latch B are updated with identical data.
 The advantages of this architecture are explained in detail in the Updating the Configuration section.

 The two latches are volatile memory and lose their contents at power-down.
 Therefore, the configuration in the RAM must be restored at power-up by downloading the contents of the EEPROM (nonvolatile memory) to the local latches.
-This download occurs in six steps, as follows:
+This download occurs in steps, as follows:

-With no power applied to the device, the PDOs are all high impedance.

-When 1.2 V appears on any of the inputs connected to the V{DD} arbitrator (VH or VPx), the PDOs are all weakly pulled to GND with a 20 k Ω resistor.

-When the supply rises above the undervoltage lockout of the device (UVLO is 2.5 V), the EEPROM starts to download to the RAM.

-The EEPROM downloads its contents to all Latch As.

-When the contents of the EEPROM are completely downloaded to the Latch As, the device controller signals all Latch As to download to all Latch Bs simultaneously, completing the configuration download.

-At 0.5 ms after the configuration download completes, the first state definition is downloaded from the EEPROM into the SE.
+- 1. With no power applied to the device, the PDOs are all high impedance. - 2.
+When 1.2 V appears on any of the inputs connected to the VDD arbitrator (VH or VPx), the PDOs are all weakly pulled to GND with a 20 k $\Omega$ resistor. - When the supply rises above the undervoltage lockout of the device (UVLO is 2.5 V), the EEPROM starts to download to the RAM. - 4.
+The EEPROM downloads its contents to all Latch As. - When the contents of the EEPROM are completely downloaded to the Latch As, the device controller signals all Latch As to download to all Latch Bs simultaneously, completing the configuration download. - At 0.5 ms after the configuration download completes, the first state definition is downloaded from the EEPROM into the SE.

-Note that any attempt to communicate with the device prior to the completion of the download causes the ADM1062 to issue a no acknowledge (NACK).
+Note that any attempt to communicate with the device prior to the completion of the download causes the ADM1166 to issue a no acknowledge (NACK).